Looking uphill near the top of Towhead. Photos and trail review by Bruce on July 8, 2024.

 Approaching Skyline Drive on ATV Route 12.
 The big mountain in the middle is Mount Nebo.

-From the Big Rift trailhead, head uphill on the ATV track at the western corner of parking.
+From the Big Drift trailhead, head uphill on the ATV track at the western corner of parking.
 Pedal 0.6 miles and 100 vertical feet uphill until you arrive at the gravel Skyline Drive.
 Turn left (south).
 Note the entry gate to your right.
 The Skyline Drive is opened for vehicles when the snow and mud conditions allow, usually in June.

 Consider the Skyline Drive as one big long "scenic viewpoint."
 This portion of Skyline Drive is graveled and well-maintained.
 You'll be able to move along at a quick pace, climbing gradually as you head south.